nsrau/azure-docs.it-it/articles/hdinsight/hadoop/apache-hadoop-mahout-linux-mac.md

 ## <a name="prerequisites"></a>Prerequisiti

 Un cluster Apache Hadoop in HDInsight.
-Vedere [Introduzione a HDInsight su Linux](./apache-hadoop-linux-tutorial-get-started.md).
+Vedere [Introduzione a HDInsight in Linux](./apache-hadoop-linux-tutorial-get-started.md).

 ## <a name="apache-mahout-versioning"></a>Controllo delle versioni di Apache Mahout